 Teacher candidates develop and implement a unit of study that includes differentiated instruction to support learning outcomes for diverse learners.
-Candidates plan for whole class learning, as well as select three students with diverse learning needs for case studies.
+Candidates plan for whole class learning, as well as select three students with distinct learning needs as a focus for your instruction, assessment, and analysis.